 Sourcing and Selection

 The final selection of a law practitioner for appointment as a Legal Agent is based on the premise that the Government of Canada is entitled to the highest quality of legal services and advice consistent with the reasonable demands of economy, efficiency and effectiveness.
 Competence, integrity, professionalism and trust remain primary considerations in the appointment of Legal Agents.

-For Practice Areas or Geographic Locations where there is sufficient recurring demand, the Department of Justice periodically pre-qualifies registered law practitioners who meet specific requirements.
-As the need arises, the Department selects from the pre-qualified list the most appropriate law practitioner to be recommended for appointment by the Minister of Justice and Attorney General of Canada, based on the following criteria:
+The Department selects the most appropriate law practitioner to be recommended for appointment by the Minister of Justice and Attorney General of Canada, based on the following criteria: